bhiapp4/eventsAppREST/README.md

-Environment - Spring Boot, Spring JPA, H2, Spring MVC REST, Tomcat
+Environment - Java 8, Spring Boot, Spring JPA, H2, Spring MVC REST, Tomcat

 Below are the rest service end points, In order to run the app use the below command